AntonSol919/linkspace/index.md

 - Path (URL like) addressable data
 - Group/Domain split

-Checkout [Basics](./basics.html) for a simple introduction.
+Check out [Basics](./basics.html) for a simple introduction.
 [Download](./download.html) to give it a try and say hi on the test group.
-Checkout the [Guide](./docs/guide/index.html) if you're up for some programming.
+Check out the [Guide](./docs/guide/index.html) if you're up for some programming.

-The packet format and index is stable, but expect some unimplemented features and rough edges.
+The packet format and index are stable, but expect some unimplemented features and rough edges.